In 2018 I spent a month living on a Buffalo Ranch in the Canadian Rockies and became friends with a singing cowboy named Leo.

 I didn’t like high school and graduated in three years instead of four.

 In 1990 I got into the Edmonds School District's "gifted" program – after cheating on the test.
 On orientation day, I stapled my finger.
-There was lots of blood and some very confused looks.

 In 1984 I went to Disneyland for my birthday.
 They were celebrating Donald Duck's 50th anniversary with "Happy Birthday, Donald!" parades.
 I thought these parades were for me.